lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 - Terraform

-Advantage of 3rd party tools is possibility to manage several clouds.
+The advantage of the 3rd party tools is a possibility to manage several clouds.

 Technical diferences of IaC tools